 - High Heels.
 High heels can stretch the ankle and raise the likelihood of onset.

-- Suffering from Achilles tendonitis gets more common as you get older.
+- Suffering from Achilles Tendonitis gets more common as you get older.

-- Achilles tendonitis is also known to be more common in men.
+- Achilles Tendonitis is also known to be more common in men.

-What are the common symptoms of Achilles tendonitis?
+What are the common symptoms of Achilles Tendonitis?

-In cases where the Achilles tendon tears, you will hear a ‘snap’ or ‘pop’ when it happens.
+In cases where the Achilles Tendon tears, you will hear a ‘snap’ or ‘pop’ when it happens.
 A feeling of severe pain will then follow, leading to bruising, swelling, and significant difficulty pointing/pushing off with your toes.

-How is Achilles tendonitis it diagnosed?
+How is Achilles Tendonitis diagnosed?

-To diagnose Achilles tendonitis, you will require a physical exam.
+To diagnose Achilles Tendonitis, you will require a physical exam.
 This will typically involve the use of a calf squeeze test – seeing if your tendon moves when squeezing the calf – and a Diagnostic Ultrasound – imaging your muscles, tendons and ligaments.

-What is the process for a diagnostic ultrasound?
+What is the process for an ultrasound?

 - A small quantity of jelly-like gel will be applied to the ankle/calf area.
-This stops air pockets forming and interfering with the sound waves used to develop the images.
+This stops air pockets from forming and interfering with the sound waves used to develop the images.

 - A handheld device is then moved across the affected area, using sound waves to capture the image.
-This picture is then shown on the ultrasound monitor, where you’ll be able to see the interior of your lower limb in real time.
+This picture is then shown on the ultrasound monitor, where you’ll be able to see the interior of your lower limb in real-time.

 - By taking this image, your podiatrist can quickly identify whether there is an issue at hand.
 If there is, they will then be able to then determine your best course of treatment.